-To eliminate and/or mitigate the ongoing risk of impacts to wildlife, Paramount will continue to employ best management practices and applicable mitigation measures, as outlined in detail in the EPP.
-Additional best management practices in place include:
+To eliminate and/or mitigate the ongoing risk of impacts to wildlife, Paramount will continue to employ best management practices and applicable mitigation measures, as outlined.
+Some of the best management practices in place include:

 - GNWT.
 May 2017.
 Safety in Grizzly and Black Bear Country.
 Department of Environment and Natural Resources; and the - Canadian Pipeline Environment Committee.
 2004.
 The pipeline industry and the Migratory Birds Convention Act.